 When I have my blessing session every morning, I take time to thank God for working in my life.
 One thing I’ve learned is when we’re waiting for a breakthrough, we need to thank Him for working on that situation behind the scenes.
 I also thank God for my husband, children and grandchildren as well as all of our partners and all of the people who work with us in spreading the Gospel.

 3. Encourage, edify and build others up.Encouraging people has not always come easy to me, but years ago I made a commitment to God to start doing it on purpose.
 Every day I ask the Holy Spirit to show me who I can encourage.

-Isaiah 50:4 says [The Servant of God says] The Lord God has given Me the tongue of a disciple and of one who is taught, that I should know how to speak a word in season to him who is weary.
+Isaiah 50:4 (AMPC) says, [The Servant of God says] The Lord God has given Me the tongue of a disciple and of one who is taught, that I should know how to speak a word in season to him who is weary.

 Think about the people you already know you’re going to be around and ask God to put something in your heart that you can say to them that will build them up.

 4. Tell the truth.The Bible says in John 4 that true worshipers will worship God in spirit and in truth.
 If you’re waiting for a promotion from God then you need to be committed to the truth.
-Proverbs 23:23 says Buy the truth and sell it not.
+Proverbs 23:23 says, Buy the truth and do not sell it...
 Holding on to the truth might mean losing a friend or your reputation.
 If you’re going to be committed to the truth, there will be times when you’ll have to make a sacrifice.
 Hang on to it no matter what it costs you.
-It is so rewarding—the Bible says then you will know the truth, and the truth will set you free (John 8:32 NIV).
+It is so rewarding—the Bible says, then you will know the truth, and the truth will set you free (John 8:32 NIV).